Project environments

 file to edit them.

-$ ymir environment:variable:pull environment-name
+$ ymir environment:variable:download environment-name

 For example, the command above would create the .env.environment-name